 2. Update Your Content Regularly

 When designing your website, each page contains a space between the <head> tags to insert metadata, or information about the contents of your page.
-If you have a CMS site, the UMC web team will have pre-populated this data for you.
+If you have a CMS site originally produced by the UMC web team will have pre-populated this data for you.
 However, it is important for you to review and update Metadata as your site changes over time.

-Description metadata is the textual description that a browser will use in your page search return.
+Description metadata is the textual description that a browser may use in your page search return.
 Think of it as your site's window display—a concise and appealing description of what is contained within, with the goal of encouraging people to enter.
 A good meta description will typically contain two full sentences.
 Search engines may not always use your meta description, but it is important to give them the option.

 Keyword metadata is rarely if ever used to tabulate search engine rankings.
 However, you should already know your keyword phrases, so it doesn't hurt to add them into your keyword metadata.
 You'll want to include a variety of phrases.
-However, don’t get greedy: if your list becomes excessive, the browser may completely ignore the data.
-As a general rule, try to keep it to about 6-8 phrases with each phrase consisting of 1-4 words.
+As a general rule, try to keep it to about 3-7 phrases with each phrase consisting of 1-4 words.
 A great example would be "computer science degree."

 4. Have a link-worthy site